Ishaan-0/AirBnb-Price-Prediction-Model/README.md

 ## Results
 - **Baseline Regressor**: Achieved reasonable performance on the test set.
-- **Deep Learning Model**: Improved performance over the baseline regressor, especially in handling complex relationships between features.
+- **Deep Learning Model**: The performance was slightly worse than the baseline regressor.